 The Ninth Circuit refused to require the Attorney General to show that his ad hoc demand for charities' IRS Form 990 Schedule Bs was narrowly tailored to advance the government's purported law enforcement interests, thereby dramatically departing from 60 years of controlling civil rights precedent established by this Court.
 See Ams. for Prosperity Found.
-(AFPF) Pet. for Writ of Cert., at 1 (Aug.
-26, 2019) and Thomas More Law Ctr.
-(Thomas More) Pet. for Writ of Cert., at 14 (Aug.
-26, 2019).
+(AFPF) Merits Br., at 2 (Feb.
+22, 2021) and Thomas More Law Ctr.
+(Thomas More) Merits Br., at 16 (Feb.
+22, 2021).
+At most, the Attorney General has an interest and ability to protect California-based donors.
+But the Form 990 Schedule Bs divulge a charity's largest donors, not its California donors.
+These large donors are the very ones best positioned to look after their own interests.

 The Supreme Court should make it abundantly clear that NAACP still supplies the definitive authority on First Amendment jurisprudence in this area, for four principal reasons.

 First, this Court should be alarmed that the California Attorney General is so openly flouting the constitutional protections for privacy and associational freedom recognized by the Supreme Court in NAACP v.
 Alabama.
-When the Supreme Court famously held that Alabama Attorney General John Patterson could not compel the NAACP to produce its membership list, the justices applied a simple rule that bears no resemblance to the loose and indeterminate balancing test dubbed "exacting scrutiny" by the opinion below.
-See NAACP v.
-Alabama ex rel.
-Patterson, Attorney General, 357 U.S. 449, 466 (1958).
+When the Supreme Court famously held that Alabama Attorney General John Patterson could not compel the NAACP to produce its membership list, the justices applied a simple rule that bears no resemblance to the loose and indeterminate balancing test dubiously dubbed "exacting scrutiny" by the opinion below.
+See NAACP, 357 U.S. at 466.

-The NAACP Court first observed that the NAACP's members had been subjected to harassment when their membership had been revealed in the past.
+The NAACP Court first observed that NAACP's members had been subjected to harassment when the fact of their membership had been revealed in the past.
 That alone was enough to show that disclosure to the state attorney general could deter people from joining the organization.
 See id. at 462-63.
 Then the Court considered Alabama's purported "interest" in obtaining the membership list-to determine whether the NAACP was violating the state's foreign corporation registration statute by conducting "intrastate business"-and held that the state's demand for the membership list had no "substantial bearing" to this putative state interest.
 Id. at 464.

-The Ninth Circuit has replaced the straightforward NAACP test with a vague and jargon-riddled "exacting scrutiny" standard that offers little protection to unpopular minorities.
-See Ams. for Prosperity Found. v.
+The Ninth Circuit replaced the straightforward NAACP test with a vague and jargon-riddled "exacting scrutiny" standard that no longer protects unpopular minorities.
+See Americans for Prosperity Found. v.
 Becerra, 903 F.3d 1000, 1008 (Sept.
 11, 2018).
 There is nothing at all "exacting" about the panel's standard of review.
 Instead of applying NAACP, the court borrowed a gestalt balancing test from cases involving compelled disclosures in the field of election law.
 See id. (holding that the "exacting scrutiny" standard "requires a substantial relation between the disclosure requirement and a sufficiently important governmental interest" and that "the strength of the governmental interest must reflect the seriousness of the actual burden on First Amendment rights.") (quoting Citizens United v.
 FEC, 558 U.S. 310, 366-67 (2010) and Davis v.
 FEC, 554 U.S. 724, 744 (2008)) (internal quotations omitted).
-This approach finds no support in the NAACP opinion, which the Ninth Circuit was bound to follow as direct, onpoint authority.
+This approach finds no support in the NAACP opinion, which the Ninth Circuit was bound to follow as direct, on-point authority.

 Second, the Ninth Circuit's decision erodes constitutional protections for political minorities.
-Many of the Constitution's structural provisions and guarantees of rights are designed to safeguard minorities and unpopular minority opinions.
-But these protections lose much of their value when courts fail to protect dissident organizations from compelled disclosure-decrees that intimidate charities' supporters.
-Third, the opinion below impinges on the religious freedom of donors who want to give anonymously in accordance with the teachings of their religion.
+Many of the Constitution's structural provisions and guarantees of rights safeguard minorities and unpopular minority opinions.
+But these protections lose much of their value when courts fail to protect dissident organizations from compelled disclosure decrees that intimidate charities' supporters.

+Third, the opinion below impinges on the religious freedom of donors who want to give anonymously in accordance with the teachings of major religions.